 Q: Are the Brandwatch Group’s systems that process personal data secure?

 A: Yes.
 The Brandwatch Group has ISO27001 and SOC2 Type 1 certifications that cover the hosting, development and support for some of its applications and data.
 The information security management systems and servers that host the personal data within Analytics and Vizia are covered by an ISO27001 certification that is audited annually.
 The processes, policies, and infrastructure that support ForSight, HelioSight, and related APIs have been reviewed as part of a SOC2 Type 1 certification.
 The Brandwatch Group has technical and organisational measures in place to protect against the unauthorised or unlawful processing of data and against accidental loss, destruction or damage of that data.
 Where the Brandwatch Group uses third party cloud providers, those providers are industry-leading, including AWS and Google Cloud.
 In addition, the Brandwatch Group applies its own security policies and processes to the management and provision of any third party systems and services.
 Customers can find further information about the Brandwatch Group’s information security standards at https://www.brandwatch.com/legal/information-security/.

-Q: How does the Brandwatch Group ensure its services comply with the GDPR?
+Q: How does the Brandwatch Group ensure its services comply with the GDPR and CCPA?

 A: The Brandwatch Group has a data protection officer responsible for privacy globally across all group companies.
 The Brandwatch Group has also distributed privacy compliance throughout the company, appointing privacy champions on its engineering, product, and people teams.
 These individuals are tasked with incorporating data protection by design and by default when developing services for the Brandwatch Group.
 The Brandwatch Group also implements Privacy Impact Assessments, where required, in accordance with the GDPR.